 Please refrain from including the names of any applicants on the proposal sheet.
 Submit your proposals electronically to firstname.lastname@example.org, with the names and affiliations of applicants typed in the body of the email.

-The CID will offer five grants for the Spring 2013 semester.
+The CID will offer five grants for the Fall 2013 semester.
 Proposals will be competitive, and a selection committee will decide the awardees.

 WITHOUT GUARANTEES SPEAKER SERIES

 The one thing we are not is guaranteed in the truth of what we do.
 Indeed, I believe that without that kind of guarantee we would need to begin again, begin again in another space, begin again from a different set of presuppositions to try to ask ourselves what might it be in human identification, in human practice, in the building of human alliances, which without the guarantee, without the certainty of religion or science or anthropology or genetics or biology or the appearance of your eyes, without any guarantees at all, might enable us to conduct an ethically responsible human discourse and practice about [difference] in our society. -Stuart Hall